wuyang1002431655/tango_with_django_19/manuscript/chapter14-webhose.md

 	    # Here we are using "with" when opening files.
 	    # http://docs.quantifiedcode.com/python-anti-patterns/maintainability/
 	    webhose_api_key = None

 	    try:
 	        with open('webhose.key', 'r') as f:
 	            webhose_api_key = f.readline()
 	    except:
 	        raise IOError('webhose.key file not found')

 	    return webhose_api_key

 	def run_query(search_terms, size=10):
 	    """
 	    Given a string containing search terms (query), and a number of results to return (default of 10), returns a list of results from the Webhose API, with each result consisting of a title, link and summary.
 	    """
 	    webhose_api_key = read_webhose_key()

 	    if not webhose_api_key:
 	        raise KeyError('Webhose key not found')

 	    # What's the base URL for the Webhose API?
 	    root_url = 'http://webhose.io/search'

 	    # Format the query string - escape special characters.
 	    query_string = urllib.parse.quote(search_terms)  # Py3

 	    # Use string formatting to construct the complete API URL.
 	    search_url = '{root_url}?token={key}&format=json&q={query}&sort=relevancy&size={size}'.format(
 	                    root_url=root_url,
 	                    key=webhose_api_key,
 	                    query=query_string,
 	                    size=size)

 	    results = []

 	    try:
-	        # Connect to the Webhose API, and convert the response to a Python dictionary.
+	        # Connect to the Webhose API, and convert the response to a
+	        # Python dictionary.
-	        response = urllib.request.urlopen(search_url).read().decode('utf-8')  #Py3 (library, decode)
+	        response = urllib.request.urlopen(search_url).read().decode('utf-8')  # Py3
 	        json_response = json.loads(response)

-	        # Loop through the posts, appendng each to the results list as a dictionary.
+	        # Loop through the posts, appendng each to the results list as
+	        # a dictionary.
 	        for post in json_response['posts']:
 	            results.append({'title': post['title'],
 	                            'link': post['url'],
 	                            'summary': post['text'][:200]})
 	    except:
 	        print("Error when querying the Webhose API")

 	    # Return the list of results to the calling function.
 	    return results

+In the code samples above, we have implemented two functions: one to retrieve your Webhose API key from a local file (through function `read_webhose_key()`), and another to issue a query to the Webhose API and return results (`run_query()`).
+Below, we discuss how both of the functions work.

 ### `read_webhose_key()` -- Reading the Webhose API Key